makersacademy/chitter-challenge/development_notes.md

 So that I can stay constantly tapped in to the shouty box of Chitter I want to receive an email if I am tagged in a Peep
 ```

+Currently I have completed the first three stories for this Chitter application:

+* By pressing 'Peep' you can post a new peep to the Chitter page.
+* Each peep is posted in reverse chronological order
+* Each peep will have a timestamp next to the message

 Here is the current webpage layout for Chitter:
 ![](Chitter_webpage.png)